RSAlperen/Documents/MQTT/2 - Publish & Subscribe.md

 ## The publish/subscribe pattern

 The publish/subscribe pattern (also known as pub/sub) provides an alternative to traditional client-server architecture.
 In the client-sever model, a client communicates directly with an endpoint.The pub/sub model **decouples the client that sends a message (the publisher) from the client or clients that receive the messages (the subscribers).** The publishers and subscribers never contact each other directly.
 In fact, they are not even aware that the other exists. **The connection between them is handled by a third component (the broker).** The job of the broker is to filter all incoming messages and distribute them correctly to subscribers.
-So, let’s dive a little deeper into some of the general aspects of pub/sub (we’ll talk about MQTT specifics in a minute).

 <img src="img/mqtt-publish-subscribe.svg">